A recent origin for Saturn's rings from the collisional disruption of an icy moon: Acknowledgments

 \section{Acknowledgments}

 I acknowledge Peter Goldreich, Chris Thompson, Yanqin Wu and Luke Dones for discussions that have inspired and clarified points in this paper.
-I also thank Bj{\"o}rn J{\'o}nsson for permission to use his texture map of Saturn for Figure \ref{fig-saturnseq} and the accompanying animation.
+I thank referees Luke Dones and Matija {\'C}uk for comments that pointed to pertinent observations and helped elucidate important physical processes as well as point to many useful references.
+I also thank Bj{\"o}rn J{\'o}nsson for permission to use his texture map of Saturn from Cassini data for Figure \ref{fig-saturnseq} and the accompanying animation.
 Simulations were carried out at the computing facilities of the Canadian Institute for Theoretical Astrophysics.
 This research was financially supported by the Natural Sciences and Engineering Research Council of Canada.